Blue-Davinci/MusicalZoe-FE/documentation/ASG_DEPLOYMENT_DOCUMENT.md

     type: String
     default: /usr/share/nginx/html
     description: The target directory on the EC2 instances where the frontend files will be extracted.
-  AutomationAssumeRole:
-    type: String
-    description: (Required) The IAM role that Systems Manager Automation will assume to run this document.
   Version:
     type: String
     default: ''